-The term 'Futures Exchange' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Futures Exchange' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A futures exchange refers to a central clearing marketplace that allows for futures contracts as well as options on such futures contracts to be traded.
 Thanks to the rapid increase in electronic trading of futures, this term also finds use regarding futures trading activities directly.

 There are the two most important futures exchanges in the world today.
 The biggest in the United States is the Chicago Mercantile Exchange, or CME.
 This one became established in the last years of the 1890s.
 In the early days, the only futures contracts available were agricultural products’ futures.

 This changed rapidly in the 1970s.
 Currency futures appeared on the major currency pairs after the breakdown of the Breton Woods Agreement.
 The futures exchanges of today are massive by comparison.
 They allow for investors to hedge all sorts of financial products and commodities.
 These range from stock indices and individual stocks to energies, precious and base metals, soft commodities such as orange juice and soybeans, interest rate products, and even credit default swaps.

 In today’s futures exchange, it is hedging financial instruments and products which create the significant majority of activity in futures markets.
 Today the futures exchange markets carry an important responsibility for global financial system operations, efficient functioning, and activity.
 The international nature of this global futures exchange has given rise to the world’s first truly international futures market, the ICE Intercontinental Exchange.